svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 ### Certified Researchers
 **Requirements:** Ranking needed for a researcher to be able to submit and validate any type of data, Level 10 in research community.

 **Rights:** Certified researchers can submit, validate or modify any data field, but still need to be validated by research community.
-At this point, reaching higher levels allow users to obtain higher Svandis Power within the platform and also unlocks actions available on the Svandis Newsfeed feature.
+At this point, reaching higher levels allow users to obtain higher Svandis Power within the platform and also unlocks actions available on the Svandis Newsfeed.
 They will now be able to tag “sentiments” in the news articles in order to rate bullish - bearish.

 ### Certified Analysts